-- a) The assessment shall include a minimum of 10 vehicles. - b) A maximum of one (1) training aid shall be used for every five (5) vehicles. - c) Training aid(s) shall be randomly placed within the exterior and interior of the vehicles used in the assessment.
-Potential training aid placement may include, but is not limited to: - 1) closed engine compartment; - 2) closed passenger compartment with windows rolled up and doors/hatch closed; - closed trunk compartment with no additional concealment beyond the training aid packaging material; - 4) open passenger compartment with window(s) rolled down and/or door(s)/hatch open [i.e., console, glove box, in a parcel/luggage, under seat(s)]; - 5) open trunk compartment with a training aid concealed within a parcel/luggage, spare tire well, and storage compartment, etc. - 6) vehicle exterior (bumper, quarter panels, wheel wells, etc.); and/or - 7) undercarriage. - d) No more than one (1) training aid shall be placed on or in each vehicle. - e) No two (2) vehicles containing training aids shall be placed next to each other.
+769 c) Training aid(s) shall be randomly placed within the exterior and interior of the vehicles used in 770 the assessment.
+Potential training aid placement may include, but is not limited to:

+- 771 1) closed engine compartment; - 2) closed passenger compartment with windows rolled up and doors/hatch closed; - 3) closed trunk compartment with no additional concealment beyond the training aid packaging material; - 4) open passenger compartment with window(s) rolled down and/or door(s)/hatch open [i.e., console, glove box, in a parcel/luggage, under seat(s)]; - 5) open trunk compartment with a training aid concealed within a parcel/luggage, spare tire well, and storage compartment, etc. - 6) vehicle exterior (bumper, quarter panels, wheel wells, etc.); and/or - 780 7) undercarriage.
-- f) Any type or model of passenger vehicle, including pickup trucks, vans, and buses may be utilized for testing.
-Commercial vehicles such as 18-wheelers, police cars, ambulances, fire engines, or vehicles that have been in scrap yards shall not be used due to their potential for contamination with human remains odor. - g) The parking area shall be consistent with the number of vehicles to be searched or larger, with ample room between each vehicle to allow the canine team to move around each vehicle. - h) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - i) The canine team shall conduct the search in accordance with their organization's requirements (e.g., the organization's requirements is that only exteriors of the vehicle are searched with window(s)/door(s)/other opening(s) closed and/or a specified number of passes around the vehicle). - j) The assessment should take no more than two (2) minutes per vehicle.
-Based on the size of the vehicle and the complexity of the search, additional time per vehicle may be allowed.

-5.8.2 The assessments in this section are intended for double-blind assessments.
+Any type or model of passenger vehicle, including pickup trucks, vans, and buses may be utilized for testing.
+Commercial vehicles such as 18-wheelers, police cars, ambulances, fire

+- engines, or vehicles that have been in scrap yards should not be used due to their potential forcontamination with human remains odor. - 785 e) The parking area shall be consistent with the number of vehicles to be searched or larger, with 786 ample room between each vehicle to allow the canine team to move around each vehicle. - f) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - g) The canine team shall conduct the search in accordance with their organization's requirements (e.g., the organization's requirements is that only exteriors of the vehicle are searched with window(s)/door(s)/other opening(s) closed and/or a specified number of passes around the vehicle). - h) The assessment should take no more than two (2) minutes per vehicle.
+Based on the size of the vehicle and the complexity of the search, additional time per vehicle may be allowed. - 5.8.2 The assessments in this section are intended for double-blind assessments.